ravilach/firstdrone/README.md

 about the basics about [Drone](https://drone.io/) from the project site and the [project itself](https://github.com/drone/drone).

-A video walkthrough of the Drone Installation steps can be found on the Harness Blog: [Your First Drone Installation, Build, and Push](https://harness.io/2020/08/your-first-harness-ci-installation/)
+A video walkthrough of the Drone installation steps can be found on the Harness Blog: [Your First Drone Installation, Build, and Push](https://harness.io/2020/08/your-first-harness-ci-installation/)

 This is a simple structure of a Go Lang class and a Dockerfile to create an image